relessawy/dm_lab_instructions/README.md

 * Lab 2 Decisions Authoring
 * Lab 3 Decisions as a Service
 * Lab 4 Testing a Decision Service
-* Lab 5 Executing a Decision Service
-* Lab 6 Decision Model & Notation
+* Lab 5 Decision Model & Notation

 <!-- # Use Case Review